 How to Disconnect

-Zapier’s free plan includes 100 tasks per month and 5 Zaps.
+Zapier’s free plan includes 100 tasks per month and unlimited Zaps.
 That’s enough for most small businesses getting started.
-If you receive more than 100 leads/month, you’ll need a paid plan.
+A “task” is one action execution — so if your Zap has 2 actions (Sheets + Slack), each trigger uses 2 tasks.
+If you process more than 100 tasks per month, you’ll need a paid plan (starting at $19.99/month for 750 tasks).

 The webhook system works with any service that can receive webhooks, including Make, n8n, and Pipedream.
 The setup is similar — use a Catch Webhook trigger and paste the CloseTheCall webhook URL.